 To recognize efforts to incorporate environmental, safety, and occupational health requirements into the weapon system acquisition program's decision-making process.
 Nominations may be from any level of the Military Departments or Defense Agencies.
-Presented to a team, consisting of two or more persons, working within the weapon system acquisition community from any level of the Military Departments or Defense Agencies.
-One or more, but not all, of the members of the team may be contractor employees; the other team members must be DoD civilian employees or members of the U.S. Armed Forces.
+Presented to a team working within the weapon system acquisition community from any level of the Military Departments or Defense Agencies.
+One or more, but not all, of the team members may be contractor employees; the other team members must be DoD civilian employees or members of the U.S. Armed Forces.